nitinyadav8/gcp-filestore-backups/README.md

 **Author: Nitin Yadav**
 <br />

-This script provides functions for creating on-demand Google Cloud Filestore backups using only a single Cloud Function to backup multiple GCP Filestore instances using API calls with help of Cloud Scheduler.
+This script provides functions for creating on-demand Google Cloud Filestore backups using a single modular Cloud Function to backup multiple GCP Filestore instances.
+It utilizes the GCP Cloud Scheduler for API Calls and runtime parameters. <br />

 <br />